johnnykramer/tglogger/README.md

 Good for logging your actions to [Telegram](https://telegram.org) chat/group/supergroup.
 Now supports sending `String` type of messages only (also supports Markdown).

+## Repo is abandoned.
+If you want to Make Repo Great Again — you still can fork it.

 ## Install

 1. Create bot and get bot token from [@botfather](https://t.me/botfather);